mileszs/wicked_pdf/README.md

       end
     end

 By default, it will render without a layout (:layout => false) and the template for the current controller and action.
-(So, the template line in the above code is actually unnecessary.)

 ### Inspiration

 You may have noticed: this plugin is heavily inspired by the PrinceXML plugin [princely](http://github.com/mbleigh/princely/tree/master).
 PrinceXML's cost was prohibitive for me.
 So, with a little help from some friends (thanks [jqr](http://github.com/jqr)), I tracked down wkhtmltopdf, and here we are.

+Also, thanks to [galdomedia](http://github.com/galdomedia) and [jcrisp](http://github.com/jcrisp) and, although not quite merged in yet, [lleirborras](http://github.com/lleirborras) for all their hard work and patience with my delays in merging in their enhancements.